-Competency Performance Target How Assessed Where Assessed When Assessed Results Improvements Identify whether process (P) or curriculum (C) (Date changes were made) Direc t Measures - no one Inc lirect Measures i Technical knowledge in cybersecurity, including demonstrated success in post- graduate employment An average of 6 on a 7-point Likert scale on employer satisfaction survey Employer satisfaction survey With all employers who have hired our cybersecurity graduates in the past five years Survey is conducted every other year; Last measured in year 3 of our accreditati on cycle 6.6/7.0 Two areas of deficiency were noted in our survey: the area of digital forensics was noted as a weakness, as well as issues regarding cloud computing security.
+Competency Performance Target How Assessed Where Assessed When Assessed Results Improvements Identify whether process (P) or curriculum (C) (Date changes were made) Direct Measures - none Indirect Measures Technical knowledge in cybersecurity, including demonstrated success in post- graduate employment An average of 6 on a 7-point Likert scale on employer satisfaction survey Employer satisfaction survey With all employers who have hired our cybersecurity graduates in the past five years Survey is conducted every other year; Last measured in year 3 of our accreditati on cycle 6.6/7.0 Two areas of deficiency were noted in our survey: the area of digital forensics was noted as a weakness, as well as issues regarding cloud computing security.
 As a result of this feedback, we added these topics into the curriculum and are currently focusing on this area more heavily.
-(C) learners, we conduct a our learners.
-We last o a survey of our Master o of Cybersecurity emp year 3 of this accre oloyers every three y ditation cycle.
-Satisf ears to determine action was measu satisfaction meas red at a 6.6 on a 7 echnical proficiency of our ures with those who hire 7-point Likert scale.
-Of the are available upon